ojosproject/website/public/static/data/welcome-home.md

 ## Subdomains

 At some point, subdomains will be added to `ojosproject.org`.
 It's faster to type something like `docs.ojosproject.org` instead of `docs.ojos.calejvaldez.com`.
-It is a big part as to why I made the change.
+It is a big part of why I made the change.

 The Ojos Project is slowly but surely becoming something more complicated than a single-page website.
 We're moving, writing documentation, etc. I want us to be ready for that ahead of time.